jboss-developer/jboss-jdg-quickstarts/openshift/datagrid-service/user-config/README.md

   -- curl -v -X POST \
   -H 'Content-type: text/plain' \
   -d 'user-config' \
-  datagrid-service-user-config-http:8080/rest/default/key-rest
+  datagrid-service-user-config:8080/rest/default/key-rest
 ```

   If the `POST` operation is successful, you should get output similar to the following:

   ```
-  * About to connect() to datagrid-service-user-config-http port 8080 (#0)
+  * About to connect() to datagrid-service-user-config port 8080 (#0)
   *   Trying 172.30.180.240...
-  * Connected to datagrid-service-user-config-http (172.30.180.240) port 8080 (#0)
+  * Connected to datagrid-service-user-config (172.30.180.240) port 8080 (#0)
   > POST /rest/default/key-rest HTTP/1.1
   > User-Agent: curl/7.29.0
-  > Host: datagrid-service-user-config-http:8080
+  > Host: datagrid-service-user-config:8080
   > Accept: */*
   > Content-type: text/plain
   > Content-Length: 11